entozoon/slatest/README.md

 ## Why?

 Well, [Slate](https://github.com/Shopify/slate/) is Shopify's toolkit but [absurdly discontinued](https://github.com/Shopify/slate/issues/1020), and [Slater](https://github.com/the-couch/slater) is a proposed alternative - but not nearly as stable as is made out.
-For example, it [doesn't work on Windows](https://github.com/the-couch/slater/issues/11) and I've [made efforts](https://github.com/the-couch/slater/pull/63) to repair it but it might be a lost cause and the monorepo structure is an absolute nightmare to work with, in my opinion, such as how you could never npm install a fork to test it.
+For example, it [doesn't work on Windows](https://github.com/the-couch/slater/issues/11) and I've [made efforts](https://github.com/the-couch/slater/pull/63) to repair it but it might be a lost cause.
+Also the monorepo structure is an absolute nightmare to work with, in my opinion, such as how you could never npm install a fork to test it.

 Aaaanyways..
 TL;DR we need various simple features for a productive workflow:

 - ✔ Template and asset sync with Shopify
 - ✔ Live reloading (HMR style refresh through a local proxy)
-- .SCSS -> .CSS compilation
+- ✔ .SCSS -> .CSS compilation
-- .ES6 -> JS compilation
+- ✔ .ES6 -> JS compilation
+- ✔ Wipe the entire theme's assets
+- ✔ Upload an entire theme

 ## Usage